PierrunoYT/fal-imagen4-mcp-server/README.md

 ## Troubleshooting

 ### Server not appearing in MCP client
+1. **Recommended**: Use the npx configuration for universal compatibility
-1. Verify the path to `build/index.js` is correct and absolute
+2. If using local installation, verify the path to `build/index.js` is correct and absolute
-2. Check that your FAL_KEY is set correctly in the environment variables
 3. Ensure Node.js 18+ is installed: `node --version`
 4. Test server startup: `npm run test`
 5. Restart your MCP client (Claude Desktop, Kilo Code, etc.)
+6. **Note**: Server will start successfully even without FAL_KEY - check tool responses for API key errors

 ### Image generation failing
 1. **Current Known Issue**: The Imagen 4 Ultra endpoint is returning "Unprocessable Entity" errors.
 This appears to be an API-side issue, not a problem with the MCP server code.